zenkavi/ADDM.jl/docs/src/tutorials/getting_started.md

 Fixation information that will be fed in to the model for simulations should be of type [`FixationData`](https://addm-toolbox.github.io/ADDM.jl/dev/apireference/#Fixation-data).
 This type organizes empirical fixations to distributions conditional on fixation type (first, second etc.) and value difference.

-This organizes both the behavioral and the fixation data as a dictionary of Trial objects indexed by subject
+This organizes both the behavioral and the fixation data as a dictionary of `Trial` objects indexed by subject.
+Here, we are reading in empirical data that comes with the package but we will not be making use of the observed choices and response times.
+The empirical data is only used to extract value difference information to index the fixation data correctly.
+The choices and response times will be simulated below based on the parameters we specified above.

+Note also that the `ADDM.load_data_from_csv()` will expect columns `parcode`,`trial`, `rt`, `choice`, `item_left`, `item_right` and convert `item_left` and`item_right` to `valueLeft` and `valueRight`.

 ```julia
 data = ADDM.load_data_from_csv("./data/expdata.csv", "./data/fixations.csv")